aarongilly/notes/content/index.md

 These notes use a slightly modified [[Slip-Box Method]].
 They are meant to be [[Evergreen Notes]] and [[Atomic Notes]].
 They are densely interconnected, and each relatively short.
 The best way to interact with them is to jump from link-to-link, use the graph view & backlinks (below), dive in on a particular tag, or the search bar.

 ### Tags
-Every note is associated with one or more of the following tags:

-In particular the tag *should* pull decently good starting points.
+Every note is associated with one or more tags (see the top of this page).
+They are a good entry point.
+In particular [the index tag](https://www.gillespedia.com/tags/index) is a good entry point to other entry points.

 ## About Me